-This tells you the percent of patients that were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This is the percent of patients that have received the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-Measures the percentage of long-term stay residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and using the bathroom.
-Some experts would argue that this is a reasonable measure of a resident's well-being.
+This metric is a measure of the percentage of long-term stay residents who needed additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and eating.

 Ability to Keep Residents Mobile

-This datapoint is a measure of the percent of long-term stay residents who retained mobility levels.
-Many argue that the ability to move around is vital to patients physical and mental health.
+This datapoint is a measure of the percentage of long-term patients that retained mobility levels.

 In Little Sisters of the Poor, 1.51 Hospitalizations per 1,000 resident days